kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 {% include setup.md %}

 In a [post on site relaunch](http://kizu.ru/en/issues/restart/) I told I'll write a lot of article on Jekyll.
-That's the first post in a eerie, an introduction.
+That's the first post in a series, an introduction.

-I won't write on how to install [Jekyll](https://github.com/mojombo/jekyll), how the files are structured there etc. There are already a lot of articles on that (look for some at the [__ links __](#links){:quoted}).
+I won't write on how to install [Jekyll](https://github.com/mojombo/jekyll), how the files are structured there, etc — there are already a lot of articles on that (look for some at the [__ links __](#links){:quoted}).
 To describe Jekyll briefly, it's a blog-aware static site generator.
+An awesome one.

 ## GitHub Pages

-I need to tell one thing from the start: this and all the articles in this serie would be in the context of [GitHub Pages](http://pages.github.com).
+I need to tell one thing from the start: this and all other future articles would be in the context of [GitHub Pages](http://pages.github.com).
 While GitHub allows you to host any static sites on it, there is also a way to host sites wrote with Jekyll.
 So, the Jekyll is the only way to actually generate something right at GitHub without use of any other services or any front-end only solutions.

 With Jekyll you can just create a file in markdown, add a YAML front matter to it — and start writing.
-After pushing this file to the repo on GitHub, the whole site would be regenerated and you'll see the corresponding post both as a page of your site and in all the page listings on other pages as well.
+After pushing this file to the repo on GitHub, the whole site would be regenerated and you'll see the corresponding post both as a page on your site and in all the listings on other pages as well.
 And you could push your changes from any place: you could even use just GitHub's site for this or any web app using GitHub's API.

-And another thing I need to mention right from the start: a lot of things that I'll describe in the next articles could be made so mush easier using plugins.
-But I won't use an easy way — I'd like to make everything so more people could use it, even in places where the plugins are disabled — as on GitHub Pages.
+And another thing I need to mention right from the start: a lot of things that I'll describe in the next articles could be made _so mush_ easier using plugins.
+But I won't use an easy way — I'd like to make everything in a way more people could use it: even in places where the plugins are disabled — as on GitHub Pages.

-## «Hello world»
+## “Hello world”

-Minimal document you'll need to generate a site on Jekyll should contain the YAML front matter with at least one field — `layout` (you could actually make one without it, with empty YAML front matter, but in that case you page won't have any layout at all).
+Minimal document you'll need to generate a site on Jekyll should contain the [YAML](http://en.wikipedia.org/wiki/YAML) front matter with at least one field — `layout` (you could actually make one without it, with empty YAML front matter, but in that case your page won't have any layout at all).
 So, the minimal `hello-world.md` for Jekyll would look like

     ---